27tang/convex-hull/README.md

                   point-set-generator [number of points desired] [output range]

 ######brute-force:
-      takes set of points from stdin and outputs a set of lines (edges of the convex-hull) -- uses the
+      takes set of points from stdin and outputs the convex set-- uses the
       brute-force algorithm.
           usage:
                   brute-force < [input file]

 ######quick-hull:
-      takes set of points from stdin and outputs a set of lines (edges of the convex-hull) -- uses the
+      takes set of points from stdin and outputs the convex set -- uses the
       quickhull algorithm.
           usage:
                   quick-hull < [input file]